-An Applicant must satisfy the eligibility requirements and is subject to the limitations set forth in the § 142B-437.80, Guidelines, and in this Solicitation.
+An Applicant must satisfy all eligibility requirements and is subject to the limitations set forth in the Guidelines and this Solicitation.

-Applicants are strongly encouraged to read and understand the governing documents as related to this Solicitation to determine if they are eligible prior to applying.
+Applicants are strongly encouraged to read and understand the governing documents and this Solicitation to determine if they are eligible to apply.

-Due to limitation of funding, the Board has imposed award restrictions, as allowed by the Guidelines.
-An Applicant may receive no more than one (1) Incentive Award during the period covered by this Incentive Solicitation and no more than a total of ten (10) Incentive Awards over its lifetime.
+An Applicant may receive no more than one (1) Match Award during the period covered by this Solicitation.